 Request a consultation with Kelly Grove

-Kelly Grove is a Research and Learning Librarian at Dirac Library and the liaison to the Earth, Ocean, and Atmospheric Science (EOAS) Department, Chemistry and Biochemistry Department, Psychology Department, College of Engineering, Geography Department, College of Nursing, and Department of Nutrition, Food, and Exercise Science Department.
+Kelly Grove is a Research and Learning Librarian at Dirac Library and the liaison to the Earth, Ocean, and Atmospheric Science (EOAS) Department, Psychology Department, Geography Department, College of Nursing, and Department of Nutrition, Food, and Exercise Science Department.
 Her background includes a B.S. in Geology from the University of Idaho and a Masters in Library and Information Science from the University of Alabama.
-She is a member of the American Library Association (ALA), Association of College and Research Libraries (ACRL) and the Geological Society of America (GSA).
+She is a member of the American Library Association (ALA) and Association of College and Research Libraries (ACRL).

 Request a consultation with Valencia Hines